 I really love Muesli.
-It is such a great, healthy way to start your day.
+It is such a great way to start your day.
 Did you also know it is great in a variety of baked goods as well?
 Over the next few weeks I will show several.
 The Whole Grain Muesli Cookies will be the first recipe.
-They are simple to make, tasty and very healthy.
+They are simple to make and so tasty.
 Yes they still have butter and sugar, you can sub these out for coconut oil and another sweetener if you prefer, but I was going for a certain texture, so I stuck with what I know.

 The muesli is from a local company Anew Foods.
 You can buy the muesli directly from their site, or they even sell on Amazon.
 Before they approached me recently as a food blogger, I had already bought a package of their muesli at out Boise Farmer's Market and loved it!
 So, there was no way I could resist.
 I have been enjoying it for breakfast, but also wanted to branch out with some baked goods as well.